 - Tony Breton Novamont, who will present the policy paper published by BBIA on the role of compostables

 - Enzo Favoino Zero Waste Europe, who will present on Italian bio-waste collections and implications for policies in other EU countries and the UK

 - Kathy Nichols, Judy Proctor, Richard Fairweather Environment Agency, who will give an update on potential changes to biowaste treatment standards and permits

-Panel discussion includes the above speakers and Jenny Grant from REA, Adam Read from SUEZ, Sian Sutherland from A Plastic Planet and Sam Hinton from ADBA and Philippa Arnold from NFU
+Panel discussion includes the above speakers and Jenny Grant from REA, Adam Read from SUEZ, Sian Sutherland from A Plastic Planet, Sam Hinton from ADBA and Philippa Arnold from NFU